 EVSEVS RC Evolution

 As noted here, the mandatory age requirement for chest protection devices covers drivers through the age of 12.
-With this noted, The Colorado Karting Tour strongly urges all drivers in all divisions at any physical age to strongly consider wearing a chest protection device.
+With this noted, CKT strongly urges all drivers in all divisions at any physical age to strongly consider wearing a chest protection device.
 While sizing and features of neck protection devices can vary significantly, most retail for $100-$300.
-For further questions or suggestions on current vendors to contact to sample and try on a variety of chest protection devices, contact us via email

 Per IKF (Section 105.1.6.3.6--Chest Protection):